 Not only does it keep you from canceling, but working out with a friend can help you push yourself harder.

-If you can’t convince a buddy to join you for morning workouts, consider turning to a friend online, like a Team Beachbody Coach, to help you stick to your goals.
+If you can’t convince a buddy to join you for morning workouts, consider turning to a friend online, like a Team Beachbody Coach, or joining a group to help you stick to your goals.

 10. Download a new playlist

 Create a “wake-up” list of energizing songs to get you motivated to move.
 Research shows that music can reduce the perception of effort and increase endurance up to 15 percent.

 Pick a playlist you love to get an energy surge that will take you through even the toughest workout.
 Check out some of our favorite workout playlists!

 Your time in the morning is valuable, so why waste it by driving to the gym?
 Clear out some space at home and do your workouts.

 You can stream hundreds of world-class workouts on Beachbody On Demand on your phone, computer, or TV.

 Choose from beginner, intermediate, or advanced workouts, and if you’re short on time, there are plenty of workouts that are 30 minutes or less.

 Rise and Shine